Dozens of Pakistani Imran Khan's supporters quit his party and launched their own ahead of the election - ExBulletin

 Dozens of Pakistani Imran Khan’s supporters quit his party and launched their own ahead of the election

-ISLAMABAD (AP) In a blow to former Pakistani prime minister and opposition leader Imran Khan, dozens of his supporters quit his party on Monday to launch theirs ahead of parliamentary elections scheduled for later this year.
+ISLAMABAD In a blow to former Pakistani prime minister and opposition leader Imran Khan, dozens of his supporters quit his party on Monday to launch theirs ahead of parliamentary elections due later this year.

-The dramatic development described as a political rebellion within Pakistan’s Tehreek-e-Insaf party of Khan came two months after violent protests rocked the country in early May.
-Khan’s supporters, angered by his arrest in connection with a corruption case, rioted for days, attacking public and military installations.

-The deadly violence only ceased after Khan was released by order of Pakistan’s Supreme Court.
-In the weeks that followed, several prominent members of Khan’s circle abandoned him, disagreeing with his campaign against the administration of his successor, current Prime Minister Shehbaz Sharif.

 They accused Khan of pursuing a policy of hatred and confrontation during the May violence.
 Most of the dissidents come from northwestern Pakistan, a former tribal region bordering Afghanistan that has long been a stronghold and support base for Khan, as has the eastern province of Punjab and Khan’s hometown of Lahore. .